 Use tools to manage TD

 Research of SEI showed that only a few developers and managers are using tools to measure and track their technical debt.
+The most common of them are Duecode, JShint, Gitprime, Codegrip.
 There is a list of tools and metrics of technical debt they listed – check it out yourself.